The Basque Coast Cycling Holiday

 How difficult is this tour?

-This is rated as medium difficulty.
+This is rated as easy-medium difficulty.
 That means that it is suitable for a first time cycling holiday, but is slightly more challenging than our easiest tours.
 The minimum daily distances are fairly low and the route is mostly undulating.

 Apart from on the final day, there are no hills longer than around 2km, and there are no steep sections.
 A reasonable level of cycling fitness is required; however, a few weekend rides in the weeks before the holiday should be enough to allow most cyclists to comfortably complete the route.

 The tour, however, can be made more challenging by including the daily route extensions.
 These are entirely optional, but include more sustained and difficult climbing inland from the coast.

 The vast majority of this tour is on narrow country lanes and quiet routes through Natural Parks.

 There are short transition sections on slightly busier roads, but these do not last long and cars in this region are extremely respectful of cyclists (the Basque country is, by a distance, the cycling capital of Spain).

 Can I personalize or change aspects of this tour?